MilesYeah/miBMCRedfish/miBMCRedfish.md

   * default: `miBMCRedfish.json`
   * if the json file is not in current folder, specify abs path please
 * `-l, --ls`
-  * list avaiable test cases
+  * list available test cases
 * `-c CASES, --cases CASES`
   * specify to be tested case names
   * use `all` to run all cases, case insensitive